anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 - Container Registry: A container registry is a repository to manage container images.
 The access to container registry needs to be secured in order to prevent unauthorised access or image tampering.
 - Container Images: Stored instance of a container that holds a set of software needed to run an application.
 Before loading them to container registry, they need to be secured by performing various checks like vulnerability analysis, scans etc. These images should also be signed from trusted sources
 - Containers: A lightweight and portable executable image that contains software and all of its dependencies.
-The containers need to be prevented from accessing the underlying OS like loading of kernel modules, mounting of directories of underlying OS etc and it must also be ensured that they don't run in priveleged mode..
+The containers need to be prevented from accessing the underlying OS like loading of kernel modules, mounting of directories of underlying OS etc and it must also be ensured that they don't run in priveleged mode.
+Exceptions to this rule are sometimes needed, for example when usage of a popular Cloud Native open src SW requires some of the listed properties.
 - Pods: A Pod represents a set of running containers on your cluster.
 Kuberenetes inherently offers pod security policies that define a set of conditions that a pod must run with in order to be accepted into the system.
 These policies help in ensuring the necessary checks for running the pods.
 - Kubernetes Node: A Kubernetes node in an unsecured boundary can lead to a potential threat to the running workloads.
 Such a node should be hardened by disabling unused ports, prohibiting root access etc.
 - Kubernetes Master: A master node in an unsecured boundary can lead to a potential threat to the running workloads.
 A master may be hardened in terms of security by disabling unused ports, prohibiting root access etc.